Expats share what it’s like to visit Berlin during the coronavirus pandemic and tips for travelling in Berlin and Germany during COVID.

 You’re only reminded of the ‘new normal’ when you need to enter enclosed spaces like taking public transportation, going into shops or attending large public gatherings.

-If you’re planning to take public transportation in Berlin (or in the rest of Germany), wearing a mask that covers both your mouth and nose are now mandatory.
+If you’re planning to take public transportation in Berlin (or in the rest of Germany), wearing a medical-grade mask that covers both your mouth and nose is now mandatory.

 This wasn’t the case a month or so ago in Berlin, but now it has become compulsory.
-The public transportation controllers can now fine you for not wearing a mask and ask you to leave the train or bus.
+The public transportation controllers can now fine you for not wearing an FFP2 filter mask and ask you to leave the train or bus.

 There are no restrictions to the number of people that are allowed on trains or buses in Berlin.
-But on the few occasions that we had taken public transportation, it was never crowded.
+But on the few occasions that we had taken public transportation, it was not crowded.